kehantan/labbook/docs/protein/sds_page.rst

     * E.g.: 5% of 20 uL of final sample volume (10 uL sample + 10 uL sample buffer) = 1 uL BME
     * BME has strong fishy smell and is toxic.
 Prepare sample in fume hood.

 #.
-Spin down with a PCR centrifuge.
-Spin for about 15 secs.
+Spin down with a PCR centrifuge for about 15 secs.
 #.
 Load the PCR tubes with samples into the thermal cycler.
 #.
 Set the thermal cycler.
 95 :math:`^{\circ}`\ C, 5 mins.
 #.
 Run the thermal cycler.